MicrosoftDocs/azure-docs/articles/azure-functions/durable/durable-functions-isolated-create-first-csharp.md

     }
     ```

-> [!NOTE]
+   > [!TIP]
    > You can observe the [replay behavior](./durable-functions-orchestrations.md#reliability) of Durable Functions through breakpoints.
-Because this is an important concept to understand, it's highly recommended that you read the linked article.

-1. To stop debugging, press <kbd>Shift + F5</kbd>.
+1. To stop debugging, select Shift+F5.

-After you've verified that the function runs correctly on your local computer, it's time to publish the project to Azure.
+After you verify that the function runs correctly on your local computer, it's time to publish the project to Azure.

 ## Publish the project to Azure

-You must have a function app in your Azure subscription before publishing your project.
+You must have a function app in your Azure subscription before you publish your project.
 You can create a function app right in Visual Studio.

 [!INCLUDE [Publish the project to Azure](../../../includes/functions-vstools-publish.md)]

 ## Test your function in Azure

-1. Copy the base URL of the function app from the **Publish profile** page.
-Replace the `localhost:port` portion of the URL you used when testing the function locally with the new base URL.
+1. On the **Publish profile** page, copy the base URL of the function app.
+Replace the `localhost:port` portion of the URL that you used when you tested the function locally with the new base URL.

     The URL that calls your durable function HTTP trigger must be in the following format:

     `https://<APP_NAME>.azurewebsites.net/api/<FUNCTION_NAME>_HttpStart`

 1. Paste the new URL for the HTTP request in your browser's address bar.
-When you use the published app, you can expect to get the same status response that you got when you tested locally.
+When you test the published app, you must get the same status response that you got when you tested locally.

 The C# durable function app that you created and published by using Visual Studio is ready to use.